k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - Custom masking for selected fields (not Catalog-based).

-- Extract or load large volumes of data that requires using third-party party tools, such as DB2move.
+- Extract or load large volumes of data that require using third-party tools, such as DB2move.

 - Impact the table execution order.